The University of Hong Kong

 Room 104, Block B, Cyberport 4

 Despite being one of the region’s youngest programs, the University of Hong Kong’s full-time MBA has already made a name for itself.
 By blending an Asia-focused curriculum with Western methodologies and international study opportunities at three leading business schools, the school continues to climb MBA rankings.
-The program topped The Economist’s ranking of MBA programs in Asia for four consecutive years and came in at No. 24 in the worldwide listing.
+The program topped The Economist’s ranking of MBA programs in Asia for fifth consecutive years and came in at No. 27 in the worldwide listing.
 The Financial Times ranked it 29th in the publication’s survey of full-time MBA programs.

 The 14-month curriculum allows students to select one of three tracks: London, New York or Hong Kong.
 All students spend their first month in Beijing for the China Immersion Program, which encompasses orientation and MBA 101 preparation.
 Students spend the next nine months in Hong Kong covering the Asia-focused core curriculum and enroll in four to five electives.
 Core courses range from Corporate Finance to Global Economy, while elective options include Business and Economics of G-20 and Asia and Legal Environment in Asia.